 If there is anything we can do to help you with improving those areas, or adding new native areas, please let us know.

-The following link will take you to a GoPro video of a Bedrock Earthscapes prescribed burn in progress.
+The following link will take you to a few videos of a Bedrock Earthscapes prescribed burn in progress.
 It shows the use of a wetline to control the edge of the prescribed burn, and the intense heat that is generated by a prescribed burn of native areas.